easysql/easy_sql/docs/easy_sql/syntax.md

 - If there are template parameters, no need to declare them, just use them by '#{PARAMETER_NAME}'.
 Easy SQL will extract these parameters for you at runtime.
 - Templates could be used in any target with syntax '@{TEMPLATE_NAME}'.
 If there are template parameters, we need to pass them as named parameters.

-Besides these, there are some other notes:
+Besides, there are some other notes:

 - Variables can be referenced in template body, and the resolution of variables happens at the resolution time of the template (when the step with template reference is executing).
 This is useful since we can change the value of some variable between two targets referencing the same template.
 - There should be no templates used in the body of templates.
 This is to make the resolution of templates to be simple.